swiftlang/swift/docs/DebuggingTheCompiler.md

 swiftc -S -O file.swift
 ```

-Compilation stops at the phase where you print the output.
-So if you want to
-print the SIL *and* the LLVM IR, you have to run the compiler twice.
 The output of all these dump options (except `-dump-ast`) can be redirected
 with an additional `-o <file>` option.
+Compilation stops at the phase where you print the output.

+If you want to print the SIL or LLVM IR in addition to producing the regular
+output file (e.g an object file), use the `-sil-output-path <file>`, or
+`-ir-output-path <file>` options (prefixed with `-Xfrontend`).

 ## Debugging Diagnostic Emission